SanPen/GridCal/README.md

 submitted.
 We only accept high quality contributions that align with the project design.
 Those are heavily reviewed, and you may expect joint work with us if your proposal is deemed good enough.

-An easier alternative to contribute is to use the GridCal objects and functions to produce your contribution in a script-like fashion.
+An easier alternative to contribute is to use the VeraGrid objects and functions to produce your contribution in a script-like fashion.
 Again, if that meets the functional and quality standards that we impose, we'll take care of the integration.